 Planetary Position Calculator

-Kaala's Planetary Position Calculator computes the exact sidereal (Vedic) positions of all nine Navagrahas — Sun, Moon, Mars, Mercury, Jupiter, Venus, Saturn, Rahu, and Ketu — for any date, time, and location.
-Using Swiss Ephemeris, each planet's position is calculated to sub-arcsecond precision and displayed with its zodiac sign, degree, Nakshatra, Nakshatra pada, and retrograde status.
-This tool serves multiple purposes in Vedic astrology practice.
-For birth chart generation, it provides the foundational planetary data.
+Kaala's Planetary Position Calculator gives you the exact sidereal positions of all nine Navagrahas for any date, time, and location.
+Using Swiss Ephemeris, each planet's position is calculated to sub-arcsecond precision with its zodiac sign, degree, Nakshatra, Nakshatra pada, and retrograde status.
+This tool serves multiple purposes.
+For birth charts, it provides the foundational planetary data.
 For transit analysis, it shows where planets are right now or on any future date.
-For Muhurta (electional astrology), it helps identify when planets will be in favorable positions for planned activities.
-And for general astrological study, it provides an accurate planetary ephemeris that can be queried for any date within a 6000-year range.
-Unlike Western planetary position calculators that use the tropical zodiac, Kaala applies the Lahiri Ayanamsa correction to produce sidereal positions used in Vedic astrology.
-This means the positions shown are approximately 24 degrees behind tropical positions — your Vedic Sun, Moon, and planetary signs may differ from those shown by Western astrology tools.
-This sidereal calculation is the correct basis for all Vedic chart work.
+For Muhurta, it helps identify when planets will be in favorable positions.
+And for general study, it works as an accurate planetary ephemeris queryable across a 6000-year range.
+One important distinction: unlike Western calculators that use the tropical zodiac, Kaala applies the Lahiri Ayanamsa correction for sidereal positions.
+Your Vedic Sun, Moon, and planetary signs may differ from what Western tools show, and that is exactly as it should be for accurate Vedic work.

 Planetary Position Calculator